dvpforworld/ATM-with-py-and-sqlite/README.md

 # digi-banking-with-py-and-sqlite
-here one we can open bank account and do transactions , and also as a admin we can check total data in database by performing queries.
+By using this one can open bank account and do transactions by using id generated after creation of account, and also as a admin we can check total data in database by performing queries.

 technologies used: python , sqlite3
+platform used: vs-code